Karanpal-Sekhon/Karanpal-Sekhon/README.md

 # Hi there! 👋 I'm Karanpal Sekhon

 ## 🚀 About Me
-I'm an aspiring **ML/AI Software Engineer** currently pursuing a Bachelor's in Computing Science (Specialization in Computing Science) at the University of Alberta.
+I'm an aspiring **ML/AI Software Engineer** with a Bachelor's in Computing Science (Specialization in Computing Science) at the University of Alberta.
 I'm passionate about developing innovative AI solutions and have hands-on experience in machine learning, deep learning, and full-stack development.

 🔭 Currently working as an **Applied Machine Learning Intern** at Vector Institute
 📫 How to reach me: **ksekhon2015@gmail.com**